Non-fiction Pulps Review

 The matter of the Cthulhu mythos and its creation, especially the involvement of August Derleth, is covered very well.
 The impact of the death of, first, REH and then HPL was handled well.
 This leads to learning how their works were preserved by others after they passed, such as August Derleth and the founding of Arkham House.
 The matter of Robert Barlow being HPL’s literary executor was largely glossed over.
 Sadly, after the passing of REH and HPL, CAS would soon stop writing fiction himself, devoting himself more to sculpture and poetry.
 What might he have produced had he not?

-The various posthumous publications of their works are covered, and more so the various book collections of their works by various publishers in the 1950s and beyond are covered.
-Especially the various mass-market paperback collections of their works.
+The various posthumous publications of their works are covered, and more so the various book collections of their works by a variety of publishers in the 1950s and beyond are covered.
+Especially the many different mass-market paperback collections of their works.
 Just as important, it gets into the various authors who wrote stories inspired by them, such as Ramsey Campbell, Colin Wilson, Brian Lumley, Basil Copper, Lin Carter and more, as well as researchers and editors such as S.T.
 Joshi.
 Further, we learn of the many adaptions of their works to games, movies, comics, and more.
 I think the only oversight was that there is no mention of the Dark Adventure Radio Theater adaptions of HPL (and now REH) works from the H.P.
 Lovecraft Historical Society.

 For me, there was little that was new, but I’m probably not the target audience.
 But as there are many who know little about these men’s lives and careers, this work would be eye-opening.